ObeliskCode/Net-Ghost-SE/README.md

 #Change Build to Release x64
 #Edit C/C++->Code Generation so that Runtime Library is set to Multi-threaded/MT
 #Right Click and Build only projects BulletCollision,BulletDynamics & LinearMath
-#copy lib files to Libraries/bullet/lib/ and include folder to Libraries/bullet/
+#Copy lib files to Libraries/bullet/lib/ and source files to Libraries/bullet/include/ (files within lib/ and src/ folders)
 ```
 5. Within Visual Studio Update C/C++->General, Linker->General, & Linker->Input with all new paths and lib names
 6. Write Code!